mvillafuertem/scala-1/topics/types/hierarchy.md

 ?---?

-# Select all the statements that are true:
+# Select all the statements that are true about types in the Scala type hierarchy:

 * [X] `Nothing` is a subtype of `Null`
 * [X] `Null` is a subtype of `Any`